w8ste/Tokyonight-rofi-theme/README.md

   rm ~/.config/rofi/README.md
 ```

+Afterwards you can select the version, that you want via the rofi-theme-selector.
+In case you do not want all
+of the versions: only `mv` the ones that you want itnto `/usr/share/rofi/themes` and `rm ~/.config/rofi/"version"`the other ones.
 It may be possible that you need to reaload your .config files (e.g. $mod + shift + r for i3), even though
 this never occured when i was testing.